simple-registry/simple-registry/doc/reference/api-endpoints.md

 {"token":"<jwt>","expires_in":3600}
 ```

-Present it as `Authorization: Bearer <jwt>` on subsequent requests.
+Present it as `Authorization: Bearer <token>` on subsequent requests.
+The token declares its own type, `angos+jwt`, which is what tells it apart from a provider's bearer on the same header.
 The token carries the identity, never the client certificate or IP: those are read from the live request, so an mTLS client keeps its certificate identity while using a token.

 The response is `Cache-Control: no-store`, and presenting a registry token here is refused with a `401`: renewing one would let a token outlive the credential it was minted from for as long as a client kept asking, and `ttl_secs` would bound nothing.